 Family Camp is designed for a youth and their parent(s) or guardian(s) to participate in activities that introduce them to outdoor adventure and create lifelong memories!
-Traditional Scout camp activities will be part of our program; however, we will also be incorporating some full family activities such as campfire programs, archery, and fishing!
+Traditional Scout camp activities will be part of our program; however, we will also be incorporating some full family activities such as campfire programs, target sports, fishing and more!